-The Doctor of Education is offered in two areas of specialization: Nutrition Education and Nutrition and Public Health
+The Doctor of Education offered two areas of specialization: Nutrition Education and Nutrition and Public Health.

-With the increasing appreciation of the importance of nutrition for health promotion and disease prevention and the widespread interest in the safety and sustainability of the food system, there is a need for highly qualified nutrition professionals who are able to develop appropriate policies and programs.
-The two doctoral specializations prepare graduates for a variety of leadership positions in policy-making, education, and administration in schools and colleges/universities, in media organizations, hospitals, the workplace, and in government, community and public health, and other service agencies as well as to serve as faculty members in colleges and universities.
-The program's goal is to turn out graduates capable of
+With the importance of nutrition for health promotion and disease prevention and the widespread interest in the safety and sustainability of the food system, there is a need for highly qualified nutrition professionals who are able to develop appropriate policies and programs.